 As is, there are dangers in our world, and people still value war.
 This being the case, firearms are not going away any time soon.
 If they're going to exist, I (and many others) want to be able to protect myself from them.
 The best way I see to do this is to have access myself.
 I'd rather have a gun and not need it than need it and not have it.

 In some places I’ve lived, if I ever had to call the police for a burglar, or a nut with a gun, it would take the police at least thirty minutes to respond to the call (probably longer).
 In that time, there would be little point for them to show up.
 Except to clean up the mess.
 I'd rather have caused that mess than to be the mess.
 Furthermore, I'm not the only one.
 Gun owners are never going to go for this option without serious changes to the way we do things first.
 Better response time and more trustworthy law enforcement.

 You wouldn’t jump in the water before putting on a life jacket.
 Neither would a gun owner give up their firearm without better protection first.
 The notion of limit guns before we can trust the police is foolish to them.
 I agree.

 This seems like a reasonable way to go for most of us who favor gun control.
-It seems perfectly reasonable to disallow "military weapons" and other highly dangerous weapons that no civilian really needs to use.
-From the perspective of those who want regulation, it's a no-brainer really.
+It seems perfectly reasonable to disallow "military weapons" and other highly dangerous weapons that no civilian really need to use.
+From the perspective of those who want regulation, it's a no-brainer, really.

 All in all, this does seem a fairly appropriate way to go and classically the way we’ve done things.
 Explosives and higher caliber weapons are restricted, and only licensed individuals have access to them.

-There are a some issues with this idea though.
+There are some issues with this idea, though.